revathivijay/yt-musync/README.md

 ## Demo

+(Demos are a bit laggy, try using the [link](https://aqueous-bastion-61665.herokuapp.com/) to try it out yourself!)

 **Enter the URL to your youtube video, which is broadcasted to everyone connected to the app at the time.**

 ![URL](images/url.gif)